MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 `TAIL` is left out of this document and not considered for consistency.

 `AS OF` allows clients to specify the timestamp of a query.
+Queries with `AS OF` do not constrain the timestamp selection of other queries.
 This allows clients to circumvent our consistency guarantees, so they’re left out of this document.

 This document does not include Materialize initiated acknowledgements of upstream sources (e.g., the commit of an offset by a Kafka source, the acknowledgment of an LSN by a PostgresSQL source, etcetera).
 For the purposes of this document we